Nullness User Guide (draft)

 reference

-that can't be null".
+".
 The <E extends @Nullable Number>

-from NumberList would
+from NumberList

-not be compatible with <E extends Object>
+would not be compatible with <E extends Object>

 .